MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/named-entities-use.md

 ## Workloads and services that support named entities

-- **Microsoft Information Governance** (MIG) does not support the use of named entities in Exchange transport rules and data-at-rest.
+- **Microsoft Information Governance** (MIG) doesn't support the use of named entities in Exchange transport rules and data-at-rest.
 - **Microsoft 3655 eDiscovery** supports the use of named entities in Substrate services.
-- **Communication Compliance** does not support the use of named entities in Exchange transport rules and data-at-rest.
+- **Communication Compliance** doesn't support the use of named entities in Exchange transport rules and data-at-rest.
 - **Microsoft Cloud App Security (MCAS)** supports the use of named entities in MCAS policies.
 - **Insider Risk Management** supports the use of named entities in Substrate services.